ceskyDJ/international-quotes/README.md

 I figured out that the best way to process the data is to use a language model, which can handle unstructured data pretty well. ~~I decided to use the Google Gemini API, which is a paid service, but it has a free budget for start, which should be enough for the project.~~ After various experiments, I switched to the OpenAI API, which has more generous rate limits.
-As I use GPT4.1-mini, the cost is a little higher than with Gemini Flash 2.5 preview, but as I noticed, results are better.
+As I use GPT4.1-mini, the cost is a little higher than with Gemini 2.5 Flash (preview), but as I noticed, results are better.
 I also tried GPT4.1-micro (with a similar price to the model from Google), but it performed pretty badly, so I decided to use the bigger model.
 Overall costs are under 8 USD for processing the whole Czech Wiki quote, which seems reasonable for me.
 The question is, how to cover the costs for processing other languages, and